What Does a Financial Analyst Do? Beyond the Numbers

 Where do financial analysts work?

-Buy-side analysts often work in offices located at large financial institutions in large metropolitan cities.
+Buy-side financial analysts often work in offices located at large financial institutions in large metropolitan cities.
 Financial analysts may also work at banks, pension funds, insurance companies and other businesses.

 Is a career as a financial analyst right for you?